wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 2025-06-12 11:56:44.176 UTC [1] WARNING C-0x7fe106331280: mydb/billy@127.0.0.1:50004 pooler error: password authentication failed
 ```

-## Setting up PG_BOUNCER in kubernetes
+## Setting it up in Kubernetes

 Now that we have set this up locally, here it is what it wold look like if you wanted to set it up in kubernetes.
-For this we will spin up a Deployment, Secret, Configmap and a Service
+For this we will spin up a Deployment, Secret, Configmap and a Service.
+Note that you need to have an existing cluster to before you can follow along!

 ADD KUBERNETES DIAGRAM